 Charles Hartwell graduated from Aber in 1995 with a BSc, Accounting and Finance with Economics.
-He has worked at a number of successful organisations before taking up his position with Stowe Family Law at their Harrogate based head office providing a wealth of experience.
+He has worked at a number of successful organisations before taking up his current position with Eville & Jones in their Leeds head office providing a wealth of experience experience.

 What do you remember most about your time at Aber?

 Being from the Isle of Wight, being by the sea made me feel at home and one of the best memories that I have of Aber is the community spirit.
 As Aberystwyth is a small place, the university is the heart and soul of the town.
 As a result, there was a great atmosphere and I made some friends for life while I was there.

 What are you doing now career-wise and how has your Aberystwyth degree helped?

 I have had a varied career so far and worked across a number of different sectors, including professional sport, legal, cosmetics and hospitality.
 It is my financial background that has allowed me to transfer my skills across sectors, something that my degree has surely helped with.